-Although its difficult, if not impossible, to rate one type of injury as worse than another, its undeniable that brain injuries can cause some of the most debilitating consequences imaginable.
+Although it is difficult, if not impossible, to rate one type of injury as worse than another, it is undeniable that brain injuries can cause some of the most debilitating consequences imaginable.
 In this article, we’ll discuss brain injury in general, and specifically address the types of traumatic brain injury a person can receive in an accident with a car or tractor-trailer truck.

 What Is a Traumatic Brain Injury?

-The definition of traumatic brain injury (sometimes abbreviated “TBI”) generally references any injury to the brain which results from an external force.
-This could include any type of blow to the head (or penetrating injury) which disrupts the brain’s normal functioning.
-Examples of such blows include the intentional hitting someone in the head, falling down and striking one’s head, or trauma caused by motor vehicle collisions.
+The definition of traumatic brain injury (sometimes abbreviated “TBI”) generally references an injury to the brain that results from an external force and disrupts the brain’s normal functioning.
+Such injuries can result from intentionally hitting someone in the head, falling down and striking one’s head, or trauma caused by motor vehicle collisions.
 The definition does not include acquired brain injuries such as those caused by disease or stroke.